Menu

 And even when we do get our thyroid medication right, we can have other conditions that have developed because of the hypothyroidism not being adequately treated for quite some time.
 This can include vitamin deficiencies, adrenal problems, mental health conditions and acid reflux to name just a few.

-We can also go through flare up days, weeks or months, where symptoms increase and worsen.
+We can also go through flare days, weeks or months, where symptoms increase and worsen.
 It can be very up and down and not always a straight path back to decent health.

 5. My Hypothyroidism isn’t Curable